Brooks Sports: 2000s: Jim Weber, Berkshire Hathaway, BioMoGo

-2010s: DNA, $500 million milestone, Brooks Heritage, 2017 awards, FitStation
+2010s: DNA, $500 million milestone, Brooks Heritage

 Brooks DNA (and later Super DNA) was released in 2013.
-It provided customized cushioning, and adapted to the user's gender, weight and pace.
-Engineered from non-Newtonian liquid, it was another of Brooks's technological "firsts".
+It adapted to the user's gender, weight and pace.
+It was engineered from non-Newtonian liquid.

-In 2011, Brooks became the leading running shoe in the specialty market.
-On its 100-year anniversary, with a 29% market share, Brooks revenue hit $500 million.
-Weber stated that based on the company's year-over-year growth, investments from Berkshire Hathaway and the support of its CEO, Warren Buffett, Brooks would become a billion dollar brand.
+In 2011, Brooks became the leading running shoe in the specialty market with revenue of $500 million.

 The Brooks Heritage Collection was launched in 2016, returning the Vanguard, the Chariot, and the Beast to the market.
 Only the technology was updated; the details of the original shoes, including the colorways, were replicated.

-Brooks introduced the first customized performance running shoe based on personal biomechanics in the United States in December 2017.
-An in-store station that combines 3D foot scanning with gait analysis and pressure mapping, it was developed in partnership with HP and Superfeet.

-In 2017, Brooks shoes were named Best Running Shoe (The Glycerine and the Launch, Sports Illustrated); Editor's Top Choice (The Adrenaline GTS 18, Runner's World); and Ten Best Running Shoes (The Levitate, Men's Fitness).
+In 2017, Brooks shoes were named Best Running Shoe (The Glycerine and the Launch, Sports Illustrated); and Editor's Top Choice (The Adrenaline GTS 18, Runner's World).

-Shortly after, Brooks developed the DNA Flash—their first nitrogen-injected midsole technology—and applied it to silhouettes such as the Hyperion Tempo as well as a few easy everyday running shoes.
-The brand worked with nitrogen injection for about three and a half years before releasing its DNA Loft V3 nitrogen-injected foam, which was introduced in the Aurora BL sneaker.